Developers-Collective/NSMBWerPlus/README.md

 * ReggiePatch (a Reggie patch based on the NewerSMBW one, updated to work with Reggie!
 Next 4.8 and 4.9)

 #### TODO
-* Fix more sprites issues (custom sprites will despawn unless near level enterance)
+* Fix more sprites issues (custom sprites always spawn, even when offscreen)
 * Move all Newer sprites to new slots
 * Koopatlas and Pirahnatlas support(?)
 * Fix NSMBW bugs